In an ideal world, everyone would love chickens but the truth is some people hate chickens.

 Try getting a security camera set up on the coop.
-It can be eye opening just to see who does visit the coop at night!
-Hopefully not your neighbor…
+It can be eye-opening to see who does visit the coop at night!

 Another idea I came across was an alarm for the coop door.
 You could easily set it after locking up the coop and disarm it in the morning.

 In general, most neighbors can get along very well and if you can go at least halfway to dealing with the neighbors’ concerns usually the complainer will give a little.

 We hope you never have to deal with neighbors like this, but if it happens at least you now have a guide to help you.